benedekrozemberczki/CapsGNN/README.md

   --epochs                      INT     Number of epochs.
 Default is 10.
   --batch-size                  INT     Number fo graphs per batch.
 Default is 32.
   --gcn-filters                 INT     Number of filters in GCNs.
 Default is 2.
-  --gcn-layers                  INT     Number of GCNs chaned together.
+  --gcn-layers                  INT     Number of GCNs chained together.
 Default is 5.
   --inner-attention-dimension   INT     Number of neurons in attention.
 Default is 20.
   --capsule-dimensions          INT     Number of capsule neurons.
 Default is 8.
   --number-of-capsules          INT     Number of capsules in layer.
 Default is 8.